ome/omero-documentation/omero/sysadmins/client-server-ssl.rst

 Client Server SSL verification
 ==============================

-If you configure OMERO.web behind Nginx with a recognized SSL certificate your users can be sure that they are connecting to their intended server.
+If you configure OMERO.web behind NGINX with a recognized SSL certificate your users can be sure that they are connecting to their intended server.

 OMERO.server and clients do not automatically support host verification, so a `man-in-the-middle attack <https://www.cloudflare.com/learning/security/threats/man-in-the-middle-attack/>`_